 Furthermore, the actual root causes of the financial crisis have not been addressed by those policies.
 If we agree that our current situation is the outcome of one single process in which the financial sector, the state and society all played their part and in which they themselves and their relationships were transformed; and if we agree that this outcome is undesirable because it is full of economic and societal risks for the future;

 » then we must also agree that a possible way out can only be explored when based on a shared analysis and understanding of our common history of the present and on a shared commitment to making an effort to reorient the process in the desired direction.
 This should and can only be a shared effort of the financial sector, state and society.

-The question that will guide the international conference is:
+The question that will guide the international conference is the following:

 » is it useful (deemed possible, realistic, feasible) to explore the perspectives for a proper European arrangement between the financial sector, state and society?

-In the run-up to this conference, two high level seminars were held in The Netherlands, in January and in June this year, with speakers and participants form the financial sector, politics, business, academy and civil society.
+In the run-up to this conference, two high level seminars were held in The Netherlands, in January and in June of 2017, with speakers and participants form the financial sector, politics, business, academy and civil society.
 The seminars were chaired by former Dutch Prime Minister prof. Jan Peter Balkenende and prof. Hans Schenk, Crown member of the Dutch Social and Economic Council.
-One point of reference for the seminars was the excellent report Balancing society and the financial sector by the Dutch Scientific Council for Government Policy, expounded by its main author, prof. Arnoud Boot.
+One point of reference for the seminars was the excellent report ‘ Balancing society and the financial sector’ by the Dutch Scientific Council for Government Policy, expounded by its main author, prof. Arnoud Boot.